2025 English Open (snooker): Round two (last 96)

 The arena at the Brentwood Centre, pictured during the event.

-The second round was played on 13 and 14 September, featuring the winners from round one against players seeded 3364.
+The second round was played on 13 and 14 September, featuring the winners from round one against players seeded 33–64.
 Aaron Hill made the first maximum break of his career in the first frame of his match against Yao Pengcheng.
 It was the ninth maximum of the season and the 226th official maximum in professional snooker history.
-It was also the first time that a player from the Republic of Ireland had made a maximum break in a professional ranking event.
-Hill went on to secure a 42 victory.
+Hill became the first player from the Republic of Ireland to make a maximum break in a professional ranking event.
+He went on to secure a 4–2 victory.
 Luca Brecel, who had not competed in the season's first three ranking events, made breaks of 51, 50, and 95 as he defeated White 4–1.
-Fu made a century of 110 as he whitewashed Mark Davis, his eighth victory out of ten professional matches that season.
+Fu made a break of 110 as he whitewashed Mark Davis, his eighth victory out of ten professional matches that season.
 Jimmy Robertson defeated Wang Yuchen on the final black of a deciding frame, and Zak Surety also won a decider on the colours to beat Haris Tahir.
 Highfield trailed Oliver Lines 1–3 but tied the scores with breaks of 89 and 79 and then won the decider on the colours.
 Louis Heathcote made a highest break of 127 against Jordan Brown and went on to win the match in a deciding frame.
 Michael Holt made two centuries as he whitewashed Nutcharut, while Ricky Walden defeated Bai 4–1.
 Pullen advanced with a 4–1 win over Stan Moody.